Hostel: Part II: Plot

-The next morning, the now-naked, bound, and gagged Lorna is hung upside down.
-A woman named Mrs. Bathory enters the room, strips off her cape and shoes, and lies naked beneath Lorna.
-She then uses a long scythe to repeatedly slash Lorna's back and torso, and revels in bathing in Lorna's blood, before slashing Lorna's throat.
+Later that night, at the village's harvest festival, Lorna is invited by Roman, a Slovak local, to join him on a boat ride.
+After being taken to a secluded area downstream, Lorna is kidnapped, and awakens to find herself having been stripped naked, bound, gagged, and hanging upside down.
+Another woman enters the room, disrobes, and lies naked beneath Lorna, before using a long scythe to repeatedly slash Lorna's back, torso, and eventually her throat, all while bathing in her dripping blood.
 Meanwhile, Beth, Whitney, Axelle, and a local man, Miroslav, head to a spa to relax.
-Beth dozes off, and wakes up alone without her belongings.
+Beth falls asleep, and wakes up alone and without her belongings.
 While looking for her friends, she is pursued by several men and flees the spa.
-In the woods, she is ambushed by a gang of violent gypsy street children, but is saved by Sasha and Axelle; Sasha executes one of the boys as punishment.
+In the woods, she is ambushed by a gang of violent street children, but is saved by Sasha and Axelle; after both ladies leave, Sasha kills one of the boys as punishment.

-Later, at Sasha's remote mansion, Beth is pursued by the men from earlier and she realizes that they are associated with Sasha and Axelle.
-Looking for a hiding place, she discovers a room filled with human trophy heads (one of which is Paxton's).
-Beth is captured and taken to an abandoned factory and tied up in a room.
+Later, at Sasha's remote mansion, Beth is pursued by the men from earlier, whom she realizes are associated with Sasha and Axelle.
+Looking for a hiding place, she discovers a room filled with human trophy heads (one of which is Paxton's) before being captured, taken to the Art Show, where security has been upgraded prior to the previous film, and tied up in a room.
+Beth is soon joined by Stuart, who is supposed to kill her, yet appears reluctant to do so.
+However, he knocks her unconscious after untying her.

-Beth is soon joined by Stuart, who is supposed to kill her; it turns out that Todd, who is wealthy while Stuart is not, paid for Beth for Stuart.
-Stuart appears to have second thoughts, unties Beth, explains the situation, and says he is "not that guy."
-Beth goes to the door to try to leave, but someone knocks her out.

-In another room, Todd terrorizes Whitney with a power saw but loses his nerve after accidentally scalping her without killing her.
-Horrified, Todd tries to leave, but is informed that he must kill Whitney before leaving.
-Todd refuses, and tries to leave anyway, but the guards unleash attack dogs, which tear Todd apart.